 Thanks for your suggestions, Dr. Noor.
 We do have all those things well included in our roadmap and vision.
 We are going to work toward it very keenly.
 Let’s talk about your free time too.
 Any hobbies or activities you engage in, outside your professional life?

-I try to spend most of my time for Ayurveda.
+I try to spend most of my time on Ayurveda.
 I teach part-time at Prem Raghu Ayurvedic College, Hathras.
-As i am also pursuing M.D. a part of my day is spent in that too.
-Besides these, i also dedicate myself to developing new therapies deduced from the principles of Ayurveda.
-For example, i have developed the liver therapy, formulas for treating warts and pimples.
+As I am also pursuing M.D. a part of my day is spent in that too.
+Besides these, I also dedicate myself to developing new therapies deduced from the principles of Ayurveda.
+For example, I have developed liver therapy, formulas for treating warts and pimples.
 I want to write a great book on Kriya Sharir to help the Ayurveda students and practitioners and that is my ultimate goal too.